Moor House student placement

 Moor House – Upper Teesdale is an upland National Nature Reserve in the northern Pennines, which has been an ECN terrestrial monitoring site since 1992.
 Since 1997 ECN freshwater monitoring has also been undertaken in the Trout Beck which lies within the site.
 ECN data from the site is used in a wide variety of research projects.

-The student is trained in monitoring a range of organisms including rabbits, spittle bugs, ground beetles, birds, bats, frogs, butterflies and stream invertebrates.
-Experience is obtained in measuring a range of physical variables including automatic and manual meteorology and atmospheric pollutants.
-Fieldwork is undertaken throughout the year and training is given in hill-walking skills.
-Computing skills are also developed.
-The student is expected to undertake a short project of interest to themselves and relevant to ECN and it is possible to undertake work experience with other CEH research groups.
+We have trained our placement students in the techniques for monitoring a range of organisms including rabbits, spittle bugs, ground beetles, birds, bats, frogs, butterflies and stream invertebrates.
+Experience was obtained in measuring a range of physical variables including automatic and manual meteorology and atmospheric pollutants.
+Fieldwork was undertaken throughout the year and training was given in hill-walking skills.
+The students' computing and data handling skills were also developed.
+The students were expected to undertake a short project of interest to themselves and relevant to ECN and it has also been possible for them to undertake work experience with other CEH research groups at Lancaster.